Clean-Energy-Processes-CEP-Laboratory/Technology-Library/functional_specification.md

 ### Interface requirements

 The library should expose a Python-based interface which is capable of
-* Determining, given the set of inputs and outputs that a user requests, the set of available components or combinations of available components which are capable of carrying out the process requested, with some ranking based on the target criterion that a user specifies;
+* Determining, given the set of inputs and outputs that a user requests, the set of available technologies or combinations of available technologies which are capable of carrying out the process requested, with some ranking based on the target criterion that a user specifies;
-* Listing all components contained within the library along with the input and output energy vectors that they are capable of interfacing with.
+* Listing all technologies contained within the library along with the input and output energy vectors that they are capable of interfacing with.

 ### Package requirements

 The Python package should
 * Expose all technology-agnostic models for implementation;
 * Expose all data-driven and analytical models contained for implementation externally;
-* Provide an example script showing how these components can be coded to interface together.
+* Provide an example script showing how these technologies can be coded to interface together.

 ### Logging requirements
 Sufficient logging should take place throughout to report on